fvoort/dotfiles/README.md

 After you've set up your new Mac you may want to wipe and clean install your old Mac.
 Follow [this article](https://support.apple.com/guide/mac-help/erase-and-reinstall-macos-mh27903/mac) to do that.
 Remember to [backup your data](#backup-your-data) first!

-## Thanks To...
+## Acknowledgements

-I'd like to thank [Dries Vints](https://github.com/driesvints) for their [dotfiles](https://github.com/driesvints/dotfiles) which mine are based on.
-Their blog post "[Getting Started with Dotfiles](https://driesvints.com/blog/getting-started-with-dotfiles)" was of great help to me too.
+Thanks to [Dries Vints](https://github.com/driesvints) for the inspiration behind these dotfiles and his blog post "[Getting Started with Dotfiles](https://driesvints.com/blog/getting-started-with-dotfiles)".